borntyping/python-colorlog/README.rst

 .. image:: https://travis-ci.org/borntyping/colorlog.png
    :target: https://travis-ci.org/borntyping/colorlog

-``ColoredFormatter`` is a formatter for use with pythons logging module.
+``colorlog.ColoredFormatter`` is a formatter for use with pythons logging module.

 It allows colors to be placed in the format string, which is mostly useful when paired with a StreamHandler that is outputting to a terminal.
 This is accomplished by added a set of terminal color codes to the record before it is used to format the string.